Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudsupport-v2beta/readme.md

 await gapi.client.cloudsupport.cases.close({ name: "name",  });

 /*
-Create a new case and associate it with the given Cloud resource.
-The case object must have the following fields set: display_name, description, classification, and severity.
+Create a new case and associate it with the given Google Cloud Resource.
+The case object must have the following fields set: `display_name`, `description`, `classification`, and `priority`.
 */
 await gapi.client.cloudsupport.cases.create({ parent: "parent",  });

 /*
 Escalate a case.
-Escalating a case will initiate the Cloud Support escalation management process.
+Escalating a case will initiate the Google Cloud Support escalation management process.
 This operation is only available to certain Customer Care tiers.
 Go to https://cloud.google.com/support and look for 'Technical support escalations' in the feature list to find out which tiers are able to perform escalations.
 */
 await gapi.client.cloudsupport.cases.escalate({ name: "name",  });